How to get a car loan with a low income

 Yes, you can qualify for low income bad credit car loans in Canada.
 These aren’t available from traditional lenders but rather specialist lenders who work with subprime borrowers.

 These lenders will look past your credit history when assessing your loan application.
-They will instead consider factors such as your income, how steady your employment is and your existing debt obligations.
+Other factors will be considered instead like your income, how steady your employment is and your existing debt obligations.

 Can I buy a car while on welfare?